 - You have access to real-time account information, such as balances, deposits, and withdrawals, with just a few keyboard clicks.
 This provides for ease of access and lets you stay on top of activity in your account.

-- Since online banks don’t have infrastructure such as physical branches and overhead costs tied to them, they can usually offer higher interest rates on savings and checking accounts.
+- You could get higher rates.
+Since online banks don’t have infrastructure such as physical branches and overhead costs tied to them, they can usually offer higher interest rates on savings and checking accounts.
 For online banks with lending capabilities, those lower overhead costs can translate into more attractive loan rates for customers as well.

 - It’s easier to spot and fix problems with your account.
 For instance, you don’t have to wait for a printed bank statement to review your account activity.

 - You can pay bills using online banking.
 No more envelopes and stamps and questioning yourself about whether you remembered to sign the check before sending off the bill.
-Everything is done electronically, with an online record you can refer back to if necessary.
+With online bill pay, everything can be done electronically with an online record you can refer back to if necessary.

 - Transferring money from one account to another is a breeze using online banking.
 You save yourself time by bypassing a trip to the bank or going through a complicated process by phone.